A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Introduction

 The paper is organized as follows.
 In Section \ref{systemmodel}, the system model is introduced and the IA feasibility problem is formally stated.
-In Section \ref{main} we present the two main theorems of the paper, which solve the feasibility of linear interference alignment for MIMO channels with constant coefficients in arbitrary settings.
-Furthermore, in this section we also propose a IA feasibility test that consists of checking whether a given matrix is rank-deficient or not.
-In Section \ref{sec:proofs}, we prove the two main theorems of the paper.
-Previously, we present in this section some Lemmas on the dimension and the topological properties of the algebraic sets involved in the problem.
-In Section \ref{sec:simulations}, we validate our feasibility test in several symmetric and asymmetric interference channels that allow to corroborate the existence of proper but infeasible systems, as well as to quantify the tightness of the existing outer DoF bounds for this setting.
+In Section \ref{main} we present a result that characterizes the feasibility of linear interference alignment for MIMO channels with constant coefficients in arbitrary settings.
+The proposed feasibility test, which essentially consists of checking whether a certain matrix is rank-deficient or not, is presented in Section \ref{test}.
+In this section we also present floating-point and exact arithmetic versions of the test, and prove that the later describes a BPP Turing machine.
+In Section \ref{sec:proofs}, we prove the main theorems of the paper.
+In Section \ref{sec:simulations}, we validate our feasibility test in several symmetric and asymmetric interference channels showing that its results are consistent with other previously known results.
+Additionally, we use our test to establish a conjecture on the DoF of the $K$-user symmetric interference channel.
 Finally, the main conclusions are summarized in Section \ref{sec:conclusions}.